Our Guide to Growing Dahlias

 Plant tubers whole, with the eyes facing up, about 6 to 8 inches deep.
-We space dahlias 12" apart in single rows.
-Some of the plants get quite tall and may require support.
+We space dahlias at least 12" apart.
+Dahlias will grow quite large and will require additional support (tomato cages or bamboo stakes work well).

 Dahlias start blooming about 8 weeks after planting (usually in mid-July here in Massachusetts)

 Choosing the right time to plant is the key to a successful dahlia crop.
 You can’t plant dahlias too early, when ground temps are still too cold.
-If the forecast is predicting a very damp, wet stretch, newly planted tubers are prone to rot.
-In the Northeast, early to mid-May is typically the best time to plant.
+Dahlias prefer warm soil, at least 55-60 degrees.
+If the forecast is predicting a very damp, wet stretch, hold off on planting as newly planted tubers are prone to rot.
+In the Northeast, early to mid-May is typically the earliest we can plant.

 The best time to cut dahlias is in the cool of the morning.
 Using sharp pruners, cut the stem at a 45 degree angle just above a leaf node.
 (A good stem length is from the tip of your finger to the crook of your elbow.)
 The plant will branch from the cut and produce additional stems.
 Harvest dahlias when the flower is nearly or fully open (closed buds won't open after the stem is cut).
 Strip the stems of any foliage that may be beneath waterline in a vase.
 Place the stems in fresh water and add flower food as desired.
 Replace the water and recut stems daily for a vase life of 3-5 days (vase life of dahlias varies depending on variety and size).